sugarglider717/Project1/README.md

 ## Project Overview
-This project consists of **three separate programs** that work together to log, encrypt, and decrypt messages.
-The programs communicate via **pipes**, and the entire system is controlled by the **driver program**.
+This project consists of three separate programs that work together to `log`, `encrypt`, and `decrypt` messages.
+The programs communicate via pipes, and the entire system is controlled by the `driver program`.

----

 ## Files & Their Roles
 | File           | Description |